 To meet the requirements of the NCLB, Oregon set the statewide baseline for determining AYP as the percentage of students at the 20th percentile who were meeting or exceeding state standards.
 Data from the 2000-01 and 2001-02 statewide assessments were combined across grade levels and used to determine the baseline.
-For 2006-07 AYP determinations:
+For 2008-09 AYP determinations:

-- The single English/language arts target for all schools in the state and also all subgroups is 50% of test scores meeting or exceeding standards.
-Statewide assessment in Reading Knowledge and Skills is used to measure the progress toward this goal. - The single mathematics target for all schools in the state and also all subgroups is 49% of test scores meeting or exceeding standards.
-Statewide assessments in Math Knowledge and Skills and Math Problem Solving are used to measure the progress toward this goal.
+- The single Reading target for all schools in the state and also all subgroups is 60% of test scores meeting or exceeding standards.
+The Oregon Assessment of Knowledge and Skills (OAKS) in Reading is used to measure the progress toward this goal. - The single Mathematics target for all schools in the state and also all subgroups is 59% of test scores meeting or exceeding standards.
+The Oregon Assessment of Knowledge and Skills (OAKS) in Math is used to measure the progress toward this goal.

 With the establishment of the goal that all students nationwide will meet or exceed academic standards in the 2013-14 academic year as measured by statewide assessments, each state was required by federal law to set annual targets for the percentage of students meeting or exceeding state academic performance standards.
 The targets are required to increase over time and at equal intervals, but not necessarily to increase annually.
-The annual academic targets for all Oregon schools are listed in Table 6 by content area and school year while Table 7 presents a summary of all of the indicators used to determine a school or district's AYP status.
+The annual academic targets for all Oregon schools are listed in Table 5 by content area and school year.